Modular Jump Gaussian Processes: Optimal Neighborhood-size LAGP

 Here, we wish to extend that to choosing the best $\hat{n}$.
-However, we can't use MSE under a stationary GP for $y$.
+However, we cannot use MSE under a stationary GP for $y$.
 There are two reasons for this.
-One is practical: this is not the case we're interested in -- our jump processes are nonstationary.
+One is practical: this is not the case we are interested in -- our jump processes are nonstationary.
 The other is more fundamental.
-If the process is stationary, then MSE is a decreasing function of $n$: you want as much training data as possible.
+If the process is stationary, then MSE is a decreasing function of the subset size $n$.
+In other words, you want to condition on as much data as possible.
 Since large $n$ is generally intractable, \citeauthor{gramacy2015local} recommended choosing $n$ as large as computational constraints allow.
 However, they observed that performance varied with $n$ when the data exhibited telltale signs of nonstationarity, leaving an open question about what to do in practice.
 So instead of averaging SE, we create a validation exercise which allows us to plug-in an actual $y_i$ value from the training data as a proxy.

 Let $x_*$ be the input in $X_N$ that is closest (in terms of Euclidean distance) to $x$.
 Note that this is also the closest point to $x$ in any $X_n(x)$ for $n \geq 1$ and that $x_* \equiv X_1(x)$.
-We prefer the simpler $x_*$, which is easier on the eyes than $X_1(x)$, and allows us to use $y_*$ to notate the corresponding element of $Y_N$, our proxy for the unknown $y(x)$.
+For ease of notation, we shall henceforth refer to $X_1(x)$ as $x_*$.
+Analogously, let $y_*$ be the element in $Y_N$ corresponding to $x_*$.
+We use $y_*$ as a proxy for the value of $y(x)$, the mean response at new location $x$, which is unknown.
 Next, let $X_n(x_*)$ denote an $n$-sized neighborhood for predicting at $x_*$, i.e., the $n$-nearest points to $x_*$ in $X_N$, excluding $x_*$.
-Using these quantities, and for any neighborhood size $n$, one may fit $\text{LAGP}_n\left(x_*; X_n(x_*), Y_n\right)$, furnishing a prediction for $y_*$ via $\mu_n(x_*)$, streamlining notation.
+Using these quantities, and for any neighborhood size $n$, one may fit $\text{LAGP}_n\left(x_*; X_n(x_*), Y_n\right)$, furnishing a prediction for $y_*$.
+Specifically, let $\mu_n(x_*)$ denote the predictive mean of $x_*$ calculated with neighborhood size $n$.
 Suppose we do this for each $n$ of interest, and take the best one by squared error:

 This $\hat{n}(x_*)$ is the best neighborhood size for $x_*$, which is nearby the location of interest $x$.
 What remains is to refit the local model at $x$ using the $\hat{n}(x_*)$-nearest neighbors to $x$, $\mathrm{LAGP}_{\hat{n}(x_*)}(x; X_{\hat{n}}(x), Y_{\hat{n}})$.